-Steph Guerra, Ph.D. is a former cancer research lab rat transitioning to a career in health policy.
-Starting in September 2019, she will be a AAAS Science and Technology Policy Fellow with the Veterans Administration working on projects related to healthcare innovation and the opioid epidemic.
+Dr. Steph Guerra is a cancer biologist working in health policy.
+She is currently a AAAS Science and Technology Policy Fellow with the Office of Research and Development in the Department of Veteran Affairs working on healthcare innovation and projects related to mitigating the opioid epidemic.
 She believes that innovative medical technologies and treatments should be designed by everyone, for everyone, and accessible to everyone.
 This belief has driven her passion for science policy that focuses on broadening participation in the STEM workforce, promoting diversity, inclusion, and excellence in translational research and clinical trials, and developing an approachable science-based healthcare system.

 Steph is a former science policy fellow with the Committee on Women in Science, Engineering, and Medicine (CWSEM) at the National Academies.
 Her work focused on increasing diversity and inclusion across the scientific enterprise.